boazbk/tcs/lec_06_loops.md

     do blah
 ```

-The two programs do the same thing.
+These two programs do the same thing.
 The variable `pc` corresponds to the "program counter" and tells the program which line to execute next.
 We can see that if we wanted to emulate a `GOTO("line3")` then we could simply modify the instruction `pc = "line2"` to be `pc = "line3"`.